 Graeme is the number one speaker on resilience and getting people mentally fit for work.
 He’s a Director of R U OK?
 Day, and the creator of the R U OK?
 At Work program.

-Dan is the award-winning Managing Director and Co-Founder of Thankyou Group, a business venture he founded at just 19 years of age.
+Daniel Flynn is the award-winning Managing Director and Co-Founder of Thankyou Group, a business venture he founded at just 19 years of age.
 The profits from the sale of Thankyou products are used to provide clean drinking water, health and hygiene projects and short term food aid.
+In the last few years Daniel has donated in excess of $1,000,000 to charity.
+An incredible business and social enterprise success story.
+He was voted Victorian Young Australian of the Year 2014.

 Leslie is a high profile ethicist, activist, author, media identity and 2011’s Humanist of the Year.
 She is an expert on ethical leadership.